 Here’s a recommended workflow for getting an imported CAD file ready for modeling in SketchUp:

 Make sure the CAD geometry is a single group.
 If your SketchUp model contained any geometry before the import, the imported CAD geometry is grouped automatically.
 If not, you need to select all the CAD geometry and turn it into a group.
 Selecting Geometry offers tips on making selections, and Grouping Geometry explains how SketchUp groups work.
+If not, beginning with SketchUp 2018, the geometry is imported as a component.
+(Earlier versions of SketchUp require you to select the imported geometry and create a group manually.)

 Line up the floor plan with SketchUp’s drawing axes using the Rotate tool () or the Axes tool ().
 For example, you want the right angles in a floor plan to line up with the red and green axes, so that the SketchUp inference engine makes drawing over your floor plan easy.